-Insurance Opportunity with Darwin
+Insurance Opportunity with Darwin Life Insurance

 At a recent marketing meeting within the Commercial Banking division, the marketing director proposed that the first collaboration with Darwin should be selling Darwin's new travel insurance product via Big Ben's mobile app.
-He said, "A buddy of mine just had to be airlifted out of Asia because he got sick while trekking in Nepal.
-I bet he wishes he had purchased travel insurance.
-Selling via the app will be very convenient for our globally mobile customers.
+"Selling via the app will be very convenient for our globally mobile customers.
 Darwin has been part of RPPC for a while now.
 We need to take advantage of the synergies."